nuagenetworks/nuage-kubernetes/kubernetes-ha-deployment/README.md

          -s <scpUrl>         The remote scp url. (eg. root@myhost://home/certs/)

 	..
-Note:: The above command generates the client certificates for the "k8s-admin" user and copies it to the /usr/local/ or any specified directory of the k8s node where Ansible is run.
+Note:: The above command generates the client certificates for the "k8s-admin" user and copies it to the /usr/local/ or any specified directory of the k8s node where Ansible is run and this file path is also specified in the nodes file.
 This certificate information is used by the nuagekubemon (nuage k8S monitor) to securely communicate with the VSD.

-# Installing Nuage Kubernetes components using Daemonsets

 As a part of the Kubernetes Ansible Installation for Nuage, Kubernetes DaemonSet will be used for installation of Nuage components.
 DaemonSet will be responsible for installation & maintenance of containerized monitor (nuagekubemon) and containerized CNI plugin with containerized Nuage VRS on master and slave nodes respectively.

 ..
 Note:: All Nuage services like nuagekubemon, CNI plugin and VRS will be operating as DaemonSet pods on master and slave nodes.
 This is the recommended method of installing Nuage components with Kubernetes.

-# Installing Nuage Kubernetes components
+# Installing Nuage Kubernetes components using Daemonsets

 Clone the Nuage Ansible Git Repository
 ---------------------------------------